Testing the universality of cosmic-ray nuclei from protons to oxygen with AMS-02: Introduction

 \section{Introduction}

 In the last few years the AMS-02 experiment has provided precise measurements, at the level of a few percent, of several cosmic rays (CR) species in a large energy range between 1~GeV and a few TeV \cite{Aguilar:2021tos}.
-The consequences of these data for CR physics have been explored in several publications \cite{Korsmeier:2016kha,Tomassetti:2017hbe,Liu:2018ujp,Genolini:2019ewc,Weinrich:2020cmw,Weinrich:2020ftb,Evoli:2019wwu,Evoli:2019iih,Boschini:2018baj,Boschini:2019gow,Boschini:2020jty,Luque:2021nxb,DeLaTorreLuque:2021yfq,Schroer:2021ojh}.
+The consequences of these data for CR physics have been explored in several publications \cite{Korsmeier:2016kha,Tomassetti:2017hbe,Liu:2018ujp,Genolini:2019ewc,Weinrich:2020cmw,Weinrich:2020ftb,Evoli:2019wwu,Evoli:2019iih,Boschini:2018baj,Boschini:2019gow,Boschini:2020jty,Luque:2021nxb,DeLaTorreLuque:2021yfq,Schroer:2021ojh,Zhao:2021yzf}.

 An aspect that can be experimentally tested with this level of precision is the universality of CR acceleration.
 In the standard scenario of CR acceleration in supernova remnant (SNR) shocks, the spectrum of accelerated particles depends only on their rigidity not on the CR species itself, thus, a universal spectrum of CR is expected.
 Thus it was surprising when the first precise measurements of protons ($p$) and Helium (He) from PAMELA \cite{Adriani:2011cu} and CREAM \cite{Ahn:2010gv} showed that the two spectra have different slopes at the level of few percent but at a high significance.
-An important aspect is that CR shock acceleration theory predicts a universal spectrum \emph{at the source}, but the spectrum observed at Earth is the one after propagation in the Galaxy and the Heliosphere.
-Propagation effects are species-dependent due to the different energy losses, in particular, the inelastic energy losses due to fragmentation/spallation on the interstellar gas, and these effects indeed alter the slope of the final propagated spectrum.
-However, attempts to explain the $p$-He difference with propagation and energy losses seem to require stretching the known uncertainties on either the inelastic cross sections or the gas density \cite{Vladimirov:2011rn} or on the propagation parameters \cite{Korsmeier:2016kha} (hereafter \KCl) too much.
-Thus, propagation does not seem to be the solution to this puzzle.
-Other proposed solutions involve local CR sources, or different abundances of hydrogen and helium gas in the source \cite{Vladimirov:2011rn}.
-At the moment, the issue is still open.
+The origin of these ``discrepant hardenings" \cite{Ahn:2010gv} is still an open issue although several ideas have been explored.